 In addition to enjoying free time with friends and family, taking an online sterile processing technician training program gives a vast amount of flexibility.

-Classes a structured so you can learn at your pace while working and access the materials on-demand throughout the program.
+Classes are structured so you can learn at your own pace while working and access the materials on demand throughout the program.

 Therefore, if you need to review a confusing area, the information is readily available in digital format.